cnyholaa/python/TaskManagement/README.txt

 Task Management API
-AN API platform built with FastAPI for operational task management and user-based workflow tracking.
+An API platform built with FastAPI for operational task management and user-based workflow tracking.
 This project was developed to strengthen backend engineering, API design, authentication, and operational automation skills using Python.

 ・Features